Mina-Sameh-8771/Multi-User-Booking-Web-Api/README.txt

 * Before start working with demo you should change localUrl const in HomeController.cs with your localhost

-You can use one of this account to login application
+You can use one of this accounts to login application

 email : omar@gmail.com
 password : 1234